-Although you will always receive cash in satisfaction of our obligations under the debentures, we may, in certain circumstances, be required to satisfy our obligation to make interest payments in cash by using our commercially reasonable efforts, subject to a market disruption event, to issue shares of common stock which, when sold, will provide a sufficient amount of cash necessary to make such payments.
+Although you will always receive cash in satisfaction of our obligations under the debentures, we may, in certain circumstances, be required to satisfy our obligation to make interest payments in cash by using our commercially reasonable efforts, subject to market disruption events, to issue shares of common stock which, when sold, will provide a sufficient amount of cash necessary to make such payments.
 In such circumstances, if we do not or are unable to sell our common stock, we will be required to defer interest on the debentures.
-In certain events of our bankruptcy, insolvency or receivership prior to the maturity or redemption of any debentures, whether voluntary or not, a holder of debentures will have no claim for unpaid mandatorily deferred interest (including compounded interest thereon) to the extent the amount of such interest exceeds 25% of the then outstanding principal amount of such debentures.
+In certain events of our bankruptcy, insolvency or receivership prior to the maturity or redemption of any debentures, whether voluntary or not, a holder of debentures will have no claim for unpaid mandatorily deferred interest (including compounded interest thereon) to the extent the amount of such interest exceeds 25% of the then outstanding principal amount of such holder's debentures.
 The debentures will not be subject to redemption at the option of the holder or to any sinking fund payments.

 Investing in the debentures involves risks.
-See "Risk Factors," beginning on page S-14 of this prospectus supplement.
+See "Risk Factors," beginning on page S-13 of this prospectus supplement.

-Chaciwilling
+Underwriting

 Price to Discounts and Proceeds to RGA

 Public Commissions (before expenses)

-Per Series A Debenture \$ % \$
+Per Debenture \$ % \$

-Per Series B Debenture \$ % \$
+Total \$ \$ \$

-Total .\$.\$.\$